ShiqianTan/AI4Polymer/README.md

 ### PSMILES
 ### BigSMILES
 ### GNN
+- [A graph representation of molecular ensembles for polymer property prediction](http://dx.doi.org/10.1039/D2SC02839E) - The authors expand molecular graph representations by incorporating “stochastic” edges to describe the average structure of the repeating unit.
+In effect, these stochastic edges are bonds weighted by their probability of occurring in the polymer chain.
+This representation can capture (i) the recurrent nature of polymers' repeating units, (ii) the different topologies and isomerisms of polymer chains, and (iii) their varying monomer composition and stoichiometry.
+- [Representing Polymers as Periodic Graphs with Learned Descriptors for Accurate Polymer Property Predictions](https://doi.org/10.1021/acs.jcim.2c00875) - Representing the polymer as a circular graph by linking the head and the tail of the monomer repeating unit.
+### 3D geometry
+- [Uni-mol]

 ### LLM
 - [TransPolymer](https://doi.org/10.1038/s41524-023-01016-5) - A large language model based on RoBERTa architecture for polymer representation and property prediction.
 - [PolyBERT](https://doi.org/10.1038/s41467-023-39868-6) - A large language model based on DeBERTa architecture for polymer representation and multi-task property prediction.